 A Mechanical License is a legal agreement.
 Be sure you read it carefully and understand what you can legally do with your cover song.

-YOU ARE THE OWNER OF THE SOUND RECORDING: Since you’re paying for the recording (or recording it yourself) you are the owner of the sound recording.
+YOU ARE THE OWNER OF THE SOUND RECORDING: Since you are paying for the recording (or recording it yourself) you are the owner of the sound recording.
 But as far as the song itself, you only have the right to record and release that sound recording.
-If someone wants to sync your recording to picture, you can give them permission to use the sound recording (the Master) but they will still have to license the song from the copyright owner or administrator.

-YOU CANNOT CHANGE THE LYRICS WITHOUT PERMISSION
+YOU MAY NOT CHANGE THE LYRICS WITHOUT PERMISSION

 Licensing a song to record a cover version does not give you the right to change any of the lyrics.
 If you want to do that, you’ll need to contact the publisher and get permission.
 Even with the publisher’s permission, the original songwriter might not be happy with a lyric change.
 To stay on everybody’s good (and legal) side, don’t change the lyrics in your cover version.
 Period.